HFooladi/ml_workshop/README.md

 - Tag : Structural equations models and counterfactuals.
 - Main reference: I have covered some chapters of [Causality: Models, Reasoning and Inference: Judea Pearl](https://www.amazon.com/Causality-Reasoning-Inference-Judea-Pearl/dp/052189560X) book.
 You can refer to the outline of week 5 to know what topics I have covered in details.

+### Week 6
+- Main topic: Gaussian process
+- Tag : Introduction to gaussian process, gaussian process regression
+- Main reference: I have used [this](https://www.youtube.com/watch?v=92-98SYOdlY) amazing tutorial from Richard Turner as the main resource for this session.
+In addition, I think the best resource that covers this topic is "gaussian process for machine learning" book by Rasmussen and Williams.